kevinlin1/kevinlin1.github.io/_posts/2021-11-24-specifications-grading-policies.md

 ## Single-rating grading

 Under single-rating grading, most assignments in the course are assigned a single rating representing the quality of the work with respect to the assignment specifications.
 We replaced fine-grained point-based rubrics with a 4-level **E/S/N/U** ordinal scale: Exemplary / Satisfactory / Not yet / Unassessable.
-This policy was used in [CSE 143 Autumn 2020](https://courses.cs.washington.edu/courses/cse143/20au/about/#grading).
+This policy was used in a CS2 course, [CSE 143 Autumn 2020](https://courses.cs.washington.edu/courses/cse143/20au/about/#grading).

 **How is progress communicated?** Although we can represent this data in a learning management system as 3/2/1/0, the conversion to an interval scale implies that differences between each rating are similar when in reality they may be quite different depending on what information the rubrics intend to evaluate at each level.
 This system is relatively easy to adapt to single-number learning management systems because we can enter the 3/2/1/0 rating for each assignment as the grade.
 Final grades are calculated by exporting the grades, entering them into a spreadsheet, and then applying the specifications-based grading policy.
 The contribution of specifications-based grading is to not assume a weighted average of 3/2/1/0 values is the ideal way to assign grades---not only because of the interval scale conversion, but also because final grades (for the many purposes they might serve) might be better determined using a count of E/S/N/U ratings.
 Robert Talbert's [written a lot more about this](https://rtalbert.org/tag/mastery-grading/).